warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Paid receipt from taxing authority

-If any taxes are due in 45 days or less at the time that PHH purchases the loan, the Seller is responsible for the payment of the taxes and proof of the payment prior to the purchase of the loan.
-The Seller is responsible for any penalties and/or interest due to a late payment.
-The Seller is also responsible for any losses or damages that result from providing PHH with incorrect tax information and/or due date information.
+If any taxes are due in 45 days or less at the time that PHH purchases the loan, the Client is responsible for the payment of the taxes and proof of the payment prior to the purchase of the loan.
+The Client is responsible for any penalties and/or interest due to a late payment.
+The Client is also responsible for any losses or damages that result from providing PHH with incorrect tax information and/or due date information.
 Acceptable forms for proof of payment include the following:

 • Paid receipt from taxing authority